Stacks and Queue

 Stack: Introduction

 Stacks are a data structure that are similar to lists.
 The difference is that they are FILO (first in last out).
 A simple real-world example of a stack would be a can of tennis balls.
 If you put balls numbered 1, 2, and 3 in that order into a tennis ball can. they can only be removed in the order 3, 2, 1.
-(See reference).
+(See referencearrow-up-right).
 Stacks have method called push and pop.

 tennis balls alt